ripleymj/pswebhacks/LinuxFilter/README.md

 be unwieldy, so seccomp() was created.
 In provides better handling for multi- threaded applications.

-### Distro support
+### Linux distribution support

 Because Linux distribution maintainers love to backport functionality, best practice recommends probing for supported interfaces, rather than making assumptions based on kernel version number.
+Seccomp is also a configurable option at the time of kernel compilation, and can be removed.
 Unless you've done something strange, this is the basic scene:

 * RedHat Linux 6 - no usable support for seccomp.
 * Oracle Linux 6 - version 3 via UEK4, no support in RHCK.